forenablers/forenablers.github.io/src/pages/pn-hackathon-2018/index.md

 Now let's try to answer the question - **how our training data set should look like so that we could predict parking availability?**

 **The output data** should be either *parking is available* or *unavailable*.
-It can have different forms ofcourse - binary(yes, no), or probability of availability(87% is available), or something else.
+It can have different forms of course - binary(yes, no), or probability of availability(87% is available), or something else.

 **The input data** should have features that influence parking availability.